QBOID Confidential and Proprietary Information

 Implementation

-The M2 API settings needs to be configured with the correct endpoint
+The M2 API settings needs to be configured with the correct endpoint.

-needs to be able to associate the received record to the correct entry in the workflow.
+The endpoint needs to be able to associate the received record to the correct entry in the workflow.

 Scenario